 - 2 teaspoons vanilla

-- In a medium bowl, crush two packages of graham crackers until they are a fine powder.
-Mix in the ¼ cup granulated sugar, brown sugar, butter and cinnamon.
+- In a medium bowl, crush two packages of graham crackers until they resemble a fine powder.
+Mix in the ¼ cup granulated sugar, brown sugar, butter, and cinnamon.
 Pack the mixture in a 12 inch springform pan to form the crust.
 Place a layer of marshmallows over the crust if desired.

 - Pour about ⅓ of the mixture into the springform pan over the crust.
 Drizzle some of the fudge over the mixture.
 Add in another ⅓ of the cream cheese mixture then repeat the drizzling.
 Repeat again with the remaining cream cheese.